canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 Configure boot parameters
 -------------------------

-As UC doesn't have the file :code:`/etc/default/grub` mapped for the kernel parameters, neither the `update-grub`_ utility, it's necessary to use the `snap set`_.
+Ubuntu Core doesn't have the :code:`/etc/default/grub` file mapped for the kernel parameters, neither the `update-grub`_ utility.
+Instead, the kernel parameters should be modified `using snap options`_.
 There are two ways to set the kernel parameters:

 - `system system.kernel.cmdline-append`_